PolymerLabs/arcs/src/tools/vscode-language-client/README.md

-# Arcs Language Client (for VSCode)
+# Arcs Language Client (for VS Code)

-A minimal language server protocol client for working with Arcs using VsCode.
+A minimal language server protocol client for working with Arcs using VS Code.

 ## Features